resiliencetheatre/resiliencetheatre/README.md

 # Welcome

 This is my Github for non profit open source work.
 You can find Edgemap and other small projects here.
-My latest work can be found on [Codeberg](https://codeberg.org/resiliencetheatre) repository and this Github gets updated infrequently.
+My most up-to-date work is on my [Codeberg repository](https://codeberg.org/resiliencetheatre).
+This GitHub account is updated only occasionally.

 ## Projects